How to Use an Alumni Network to Find a Job

 • Alumni working in an industry you would like to work in

-• Alumni with the same major (or a related major) as you
+• Alumni with the same major (or a related major) as you, and

 If you are in school or just graduated, look for alumni who are 2-3 years into their careers.
 These people are likely preparing to move on and up from jobs which you are qualified for and will have good insights into the hiring process and opportunities for entry level positions at their company.
 Additionally, people in the early stages of their careers do not usually get as many (if any) requests for networking meetings and informational interviews, which means they are more likely to say yes!